TameemaRehman/Numix-Compiler-/Numix-compiler/README.md

 ## Overview

-MathSeq is an imperative/procedural language designed specifically for working with mathematical sequences, patterns, and numerical computations.
+Numix is an imperative/procedural language designed specifically for working with mathematical sequences, patterns, and numerical computations.
 It features Python-like syntax with strict typing and compiles to intermediate three-address code.

 ## Language Features